Vizzuality/playbook/README.md

 ## Welcome to Vizzuality's Guidelines
+This is where you can access the content of this repository as a web page: https://vizzuality.github.io/playbook/
 ### What is a guideline?

 A guideline is a written statement that helps make autonomous decisions.